Travel Insurance for Digital Nomads

 To qualify for this visa, individuals must pay a $250 visa fee and prove an income of at least $2,500 a month, or make a $60,000 deposit into a Costa Rican bank account.
 It’s highly recommended that you hire an immigration lawyer to assist with this process, since all documents need to be translated into Spanish.

-We’re not talking about the peach state in the U.S. This Georgia is the Eastern European country located near Armenia, Turkey, and Azerbaijan.
+We’re not talking about the peach state in the U.S. This Georgia is an Eastern European country located near Armenia, Turkey, and Azerbaijan.
 With warm weather, cheap housing, high security and reliable WiFi, digital nomads have been flocking to this country recently.

 To help stimulate the economy, Georgia has recently offered a digital nomad visa called Remotely from Georgia.
 Some of the basic conditions for this visa?
 You either own a remote business or work for a company outside of Georgia, must earn at least $2,000 a month, must undergo a mandatory 14-day quarantine, and need to obtain your own travel insurance that is valid for six months.